 The right to complain

-You can make a complaint to us by contacting us via firstname.lastname@example.org or to the data protection supervisory authority – in the UK, this is the Information Commissioner’s Office, at https://ico.org.uk/.
+You can make a complaint to us by contacting us via firstname.lastname@example.org or you have the right to lodge a complaint to the data protection supervisory authority – in the UK, this is the Information Commissioner’s Office, at https://ico.org.uk/.